 The Extract Define refactoring method defines the selected set of tokens as macro using

-and replaces the set of tokens with macro call in the code; macro definition can be located in the current file or moved to the
+#define directive and replaces the set of tokens with macro call in the code; macro definition can be located in the current file or moved to the related header file.

 Extract define in-place

 To perform Extract define in-place:

 - In the editor, select the expression to be replaced with a macro call.
 You can do that yourself or use the smart expression selection feature to let CLion help you.
 So, do one of the following: